flutter/cocoon/cipd_packages/ktlint/README.md

-# Ruby at Flutter
+# ktlint at Flutter

-The scripts in this folder are used to build and package the kotlin linter ktlint as a self contained CIPD package.
+The scripts in this folder are used to package the kotlin linter ktlint as a self contained CIPD package.
 This package is used for linting kotlin code in the flutter/flutter repository.